Prescription Mouthwash UK: Top 5 Options for 2026

 Which prescription mouthwash should I choose for gingivitis control?

-Corsodyl 0.2% Chlorhexidine Mouthwash is best for controlling plaque and managing gingivitis, using 0.2% chlorhexidine gluconate with a 4.4 average rating, typically short-term after dental surgery, and follow the professional dosing guidance.
+Corsodyl 0.2% Chlorhexidine Mouthwash is best for controlling plaque and managing gingivitis, using 0.2% chlorhexidine digluconate with a 4.4 average rating, typically short-term after dental surgery, and follow the professional dosing guidance.

 Does Difflam Oral Rinse help with painful oral ulcers?

-Difflam Oral Rinse contains benzydamine for topical analgesic and anti-inflammatory relief for sore throat and oral mucosa, has a 4.3 average rating, and is typically alcohol-free for short-term symptomatic relief—follow the dosing guidance.
+Difflam Oral Rinse contains benzydamine 0.15% w/v for topical analgesic and anti-inflammatory relief of sore throat and oral mucosa, has a 4.3 average rating, and is used for short-term symptomatic relief.
+Note it contains a small amount of ethanol, so follow the dosing guidance.

 How do Corsodyl 0.2% and Difflam compare on price?